mattgclaudio/StockBots/HotStandby/README.md

-runs as a cron job to mysqldump the 2 line MYSQL DB,  scp the dump to the sister VM.
+copyTable runs as a cron job to mysqldump the 2 line MYSQL DB,  scp the dump to the sister VM.